AlaSQL/alasql/README.md

-# Alasql.js - JavaScript SQL database library with support of localStorage, IndexedDB, and Excel
+# AlaSQL.js - JavaScript SQL database library with support of localStorage, IndexedDB, and Excel

-Version: 0.0.47 "Antalya" Date: April 16, 2015 [Change log](CHANGELOG.md), [Release plan](RELEASES.md)
+Version: 0.0.47 "Antalya" Date: April 18, 2015 [Change log](CHANGELOG.md), [Release plan](RELEASES.md)

 Please use [AlaSQL Forum](https://groups.google.com/d/forum/alasql) for discussions or [Issues](https://github.com/agershun/alasql/issues) to report bugs.

-Alasql - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight JavaScript  SQL database designed to work in browser, Node.js, and Apache Cordova.
+AlaSQL - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight JavaScript  SQL database designed to work in browser, Node.js, and Apache Cordova.
 It supports traditional SQL with some NoSQL functionality.
-Current version of Alasql can work in memory and use file, IndexedDB, and localStorage as a persistent storage.
+Current version of AlaSQL can work in memory and use file, IndexedDB, and localStorage as a persistent storage.

-Alasql is easy to use!
+AlaSQL is easy to use!
 Just add [alasql.min.js](alasql.min.js) file (about 280Kb) to your project and call
 ```alasql()``` function with SQL statement inside:

 ```html